List of Avatar: The Last Airbender characters: The White Lotus

 The White Lotus is an international organization of teachers, philosophers, and warriors, who value knowledge and wisdom above nationality.
 Their name comes from the White Lotus tile, a low-ranking piece in the game of Pai Sho, which is the most common form of communication among members.
 Iroh is among the highest-ranking members, and hints of the Order are dropped throughout the series through his actions.
-Iroh, a Grand Lotus, eventually calls the entirety of the Order to reveal themselves and liberate Ba Sing Se during the events of Sozin's Comet: The Final Battle.
+Iroh, a Grand Lotus, eventually calls the entirety of the Order to reveal themselves and liberate Ba Sing Se during the events of "Sozin's Comet".

 In The Legend of Korra, the White Lotus has expanded to act as an elite international police force among the Four Nations, while also taking responsibility for finding, guiding and defending the next Avatar, a task previously the responsibility of internal sages within each Nation.
 However, it would cause a division among its ranks with those disillusioned forming the anarchistic Red Lotus.